Conceptual Compression via Deep Structure and Texture Synthesis: Introduction

-Deep generative models, such as variational auto-encoders (VAE)~\cite{kingma2014auto} and generative adversarial networks (GANs)~\cite{goodfellow2014generative}, have offered a new approach for conceptualizing images with compact latent representations, where the decoding process is implemented in a generative fashion.
-However, existing researches on conceptual compression~\cite{gregor2016towards}\cite{santurkar2018generative} often attempt to capture image contents with a single latent vector, with different conceptual components entangled together.
-In consequence, the encoded conceptual representation is less interpretable and editable, limiting its potential towards downstream image processing and machine vision tasks, such as target-guided content manipulation~\cite{wang2018high}.
-Apparently, it is desirable to develop visual components disentangled representations for a clearer understanding and more flexible control of image contents.
 In this work, we propose a novel conceptual compression framework.
 In this framework, images are encoded into compact structure and texture representations and decoded in a deep synthesis fashion to achieve better visual reconstruction quality, flexible content manipulation and potential support for various analysis tasks.
 More specifically, we propose to process images by a dual-layered model consisting of two complementary visual features: 1) structure layer represented by edges since edges depict key structure information of images, and 2) texture layer which represents non-structural content including texture, color, luminance.
 As shown in Fig.~\ref{fig:framework}, at the encoder side, the structural maps are extracted first and then compressed to bitstream.
 Without complex texture, structural maps are more sparse and compression-friendly.
 Meanwhile, the highly compact deep texture representations are extracted from input images with the variational auto-encoder in the form of low-dimensional latent variables and then scaled, quantized and entropy coded, leading to a bits-saving stream.
 At the decoder side, a hierachical fusion GAN (HF-GAN) is proposed to integrate texture layer and structure layer to synthesize images after reconstructing texture representations and structural maps.
 Apart from the image compression task, the texture pattern and synthesis paradigm are well jointly learned due to the fact deep generative models tend to capture unique statistical features.
 Thus, compared to encoding image into both a raw data layer and a specific feature layer separately~\cite{akbari2019dsslic,ma2018joint}, the proposed framework realizes the unification of visual features and basis data identity in the cross-modality sense, satisfying the demand of machine and human vision with one unified conceptual bitstream.

 Our methods are evaluated upon diverse images of fashion items~\cite{yu2014fine,zhu2016generative}, faces~\cite{karras2018progressive} and natural scenes, achieving significant perceptual gain against traditional block-based and deep learning-based end-to-end image compression frameworks.
 Furthermore, the versatility of the proposed conceptual coding scheme are verified upon a wide range of image processing tasks, including content manipulation, texture synthesis and face detection.